52 Geek-Out: DCU Part 1

 a call for folks to brainstorm a wish list of what those titles and their creative teams should be.
 I took up the challenge and, before I knew it, had premises for the whole deck of cards within a new paradigm.

-The bulk of my line takes place within yet another "rebooted" DC Universe whose heroic age began at the dawn of the new millennium with the first appearance of Superman.
+The bulk of my line takes place within a "rebooted" DC Universe whose heroic age began at the dawn of the new millennium with the first appearance of Superman.
 A few of the series are showcase titles with rotating creative teams divorced from continuity, while a dozen more are largely disconnected but together can be seen as evidence of a wider DC Multiverse; we'll get to those shortly.
 I figured that it made sense to start with the big guns.

 I did all of this save for some tweaking before DC itself had released much information on its actual slate of titles, by the way, so it's interesting to see how different and in a few cases how similar my imagined and DC's genuine rosters turned out to be.